 1st step.
 Client must NOT take super hot showers or baths, steam will make the style drop sooner than later.

 2nd step.
 When getting ready for bed/shower I find that wrap strips help to contract and diffuse (keep edges and nape in place) during bed time.
 Lightly tie 1 or 2 of them right around the tapered areas of the head and rest assure this will help keep your mane tamed.

 3rd step.
-No matter what you may have heard about holding on to a style it's a myth that the harder the better!!!!!!
+No matter what you may have heard about holding on to a style, it's just a myth.
+Harder hair is NOT better hair!!!!

 4th step.
-If you have a great cut !your hair will behave as such! , I recommend you to use a light moisturizer, rub a small amount on your fingertips, then light run them thru your spiked out strands, shake them up even for a more fun look.
+If you have a great cut, your hair will behave as such!
+I recommend you to use a light moisturizer.
+Rub a small amount on your fingertips, then lightly run them thru your spiked out strands.
+Shake them up even for a more fun look.
 Apply a small amount on your tapered area and Walaah! you've just extended your hair styles life.

 1st step.
 Before bed your should have a light moisturizer recommended by your stylist.
 Something that is not designed to weigh your hair down but maintain shine and keep your strands from drying out.